ant-design/ant-design/components/notification/index.en-US.md

 ## When to use
 To display a notification message at the top right of the view port.
-Typically it can be used in the following case:
+Typically it can be used in the following cases:

-- A notification with complext content.
+- A notification with complex content.
-- A notification of interaction with users, typically, it will provide next step hint for users.
+- A notification providing a feedback based on the user interaction.
+Or it may show some details about upcoming steps the user may have to follow.
-- A notification is pushed by application.
+- A notification that is pushed by the application.

 ## API